hjfigueira/api_test/README.md

 ## Considerations
 - The current app also fires the check duplicate routine on fund update and creation, in an on demand basis.
 - Currently, the communication back to the worker, is done thru the database, other methods could be investigated.
+- Docker compose and docker file should migrate the "composer" step, to the build.

 ## Tasks
 - ~~Implement full scan dup check.~~